Ryan Trevitt

-Ryan Joseph Trevitt (born 12 March 2003) is an English professional footballer who plays as a central midfielder for club Wigan Athletic, on loan from from club Brentford.
+Ryan Joseph Trevitt (born 12 March 2003) is an English professional footballer who plays as a central midfielder for club Wigan Athletic.

 Trevitt began his professional career with Brentford in 2021 and was promoted into the first team squad in 2023.
+A fringe player at the Premier League club, he played much of the remainder of his contract on loan with English Football League clubs Exeter City and Wigan Athletic.
+After his release in 2026, Trevitt transferred to Wigan Athletic permanently.

 Club career

 Brentford

 After playing for Leatherhead Youth between U6 and U18 level and trialling with West London clubs Chelsea, Fulham and Queens Park Rangers, Trevitt joined the Brentford B on an extended trial in late 2020.
 On 11 January 2021, he signed an 18-month contract, with a one-year option, as a free agent.
 During the 2021–22 season, Trevitt trained with the first team, appeared in first team friendlies and was a part of the B team's London Senior Cup-winning squad.
 The option on his contract was exercised in May 2022 and two months later he signed a new two-year contract, with a one-year option.